 When transmitted by an AP MLD,

-The New Link ID subfield identifies the AP that the AP MLD is recommending the subject non-AP STA connect to, or to 15 if the AP MLD is not making any recommendation.
+The New Link ID subfield identifies the AP that the AP MLD is recommending the subject non-AP STA associate with, or to 15 if the AP MLD is not making any recommendation.

 The Delete Imminent subfield is set to 1 to indicate that the link to the subject non-AP STA will be deleted at the time indicated by the Delete Timer subfield, and set to 0 otherwise.

-The Delete Timer subfield is present when the Delete Imminent subfield is nonzero, and indicates the number of target beacon transmission times (TBTTs) of the AP the subject non-AP STA is connected to until the link is deleted; it is not present when the Delete Imminent subfield is zero.
+The Delete Timer subfield is present when the Delete Imminent subfield is nonzero, and indicates the number of target beacon transmission times (TBTTs) of the AP the subject non-AP STA is associated with until the link is deleted; it is not present when the Delete Imminent subfield is zero.

 TGbe editor: Add the following new section and its subsections: